Graham Stokes (music executive): Conehead UK

 In 2009, Stokes launched new independent record label Conehead UK.
 In July 2009, Peter Andre signed to the label, and his album, Revelation released by Conehead reached No. 3 in the UK Albums Chart.
 Andre's second album with the label, Accelerate was released in October 2010, and went on to reach No. 10 in the UK Albums Chart in its first week.
 In 2009, Stokes struck a deal for Conehead with Swedish company Bonnier, who had acquired the rights to new albums from BWO.
-He then went on to sign to Conehead Another Level's Dane Bowers, the critically acclaimed Ella Chi, London singer/songwriters The Rise, Anthony Goldsbrough and Michael Gazzard, Canadian band In-Flight Safety and Finnish musician and keyboardist with Sunrise Avenue; Osmo.
+He then went on to sign to Conehead Another Level's Dane Bowers, Ella Chi, London singer/songwriters The Rise, Anthony Goldsbrough and Michael Gazzard, Canadian band In-Flight Safety and Finnish musician and keyboardist with Sunrise Avenue; Osmo.

 In 2011, Conehead announced four new major signings.
 Former X Factor finalist Rhydian signed to Conehead in early 2011 and released the album Waves on 1 August 2011.
 Engelbert Humperdinck signed with Conehead in June and released a new studio album in 2012.
 In July, Julian Lennon became the tenth artist on Conehead's roster and released his album Everything Changes on 3 October 2011.
 X Factor finalist and I'm a Celebrity...Get Me Out of Here! winner Stacey Solomon also joined the roster, and her first album with Conehead was released in 2015.